Can this new digital current account compete with Starling and Monzo?

 Is Chase any good?

 I quite like the app.
 It’s simple enough to find everything and has enough going on to make it better than most banks.
-But I’d still say Monzo and Starling have much better interfaces and features.
+But I’d still say Starling has much better interfaces and features.

 However, the main reason everyone should be getting this account is the 1% cashback for a year.
 It’s easy passive income on your everyday spending that could well add up to £100 or more.